You have the right to know…

 - Complete the process for securing any loan funds offered if it is determined that the funds are needed.

 - Repay loan funds received in accordance with the terms of the respective loan program.

 - Pay on-time — All college charges not covered by financial aid.

 - Reapply for financial aid each year, by the priority filing date, using the FAFSA.

-For more information regarding student rights and responsibilities in financial aid, please contact Laura Kellogg, Director of Financial Aid.
+For more information regarding student rights and responsibilities in financial aid, please contact Michael Vigil, Director of Financial Aid.